HarunTeper/ros2-end-to-end-distributed/README.md

 ### How to run the experiments

-Open a terminal and move to the folder of this repository.
+Open a terminal and move to the folder of this repository (ros2-end-to-end-distributed)

-Run the following command:
+Run the following commands:

 ```
+git pull
 python3 main.py
 ```